datarza/HeaderTableLayoutPanel/README.md

 - _CaptionStyle_ - this is enum (_HighlightCaptionStyle_) property that points a drawing style.
 It can be: _ForeColor_, _HighlightColor_, _HighlightStyle_, _NavisionAxaptaStyle_, _GroupBoxStyle_ (see the image above)
 - _CaptionLineWidth_ - byte property that points the width of header's line (nothing effect, if _CaptionStyle = HighlightCaptionStyle.GroupBoxStyle_)

+Be aware of _CaptionLineWidth_.
+If _CaptionStyle = HighlightCaptionStyle.HighlightStyle_, then two lines with width=_CaptionLineWidth_ will be shown, one will be above the Header and the second one will be below the header.
+For _CaptionStyle = HighlightCaptionStyle.GroupBoxStyle_ this property does not do anything.

 ### Screens

 ![Demonstrative image](img_02.png)